MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deployment/docker_windows.md

 For more information on Docker and the Docker toolset visit [Docker.com](https://www.docker.com/).

-## Windows Server and Server Core
+## Windows Server / Server Core

 ### Install Docker

-The Docker Daemon and CLI are not shipped with Windows, and not installed with the Windows Container feature.
+The Docker Daemon and CLI are not shipped with Windows Server or Windows Server Core, and not installed with the Windows Container feature.
 Docker will need to be installed separately.
 This document will walk through manually installing the Docker daemon and Docker client.
 Automated methods for competing these task will also be provided.

 The Docker Daemon and CLI have been developed in the Go language.
 At this time, docker.exe does not install as a Windows Service.
 There are several methods that can be used to create a Windows service, one example here using nssm.exe.

-Download docker.exe from "https://aka.ms/ContainerTools" into the System32 directory on the Container Host.
+Download docker.exe from `https://aka.ms/ContainerTools` into the System32 directory on the Container Host.

 ```powershell
 wget https://aka.ms/ContainerTools -OutFile $env:SystemRoot\system32\docker.exe
 ```

-Create a folder **c:\programdata\docker**, and in this folder create a file named **runDockerDaemon.cmd**.
+Create a folder `c:\programdata\docker`, in this folder create a file named `runDockerDaemon.cmd`.

 ```powershell
 New-Item -ItemType File -Path C:\ProgramData\Docker2\runDockerDaemon.cmd -Force
 ```

-Copy the following text into the runDockerDaemon.cmd file.
+Copy the following text into the `runDockerDaemon.cmd` file.

 ```powershell
 @echo off